Esri/raster-deep-learning/README.md

    - ArcGIS Pro users can install through *[ArcGIS Pro Python Package Manager](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm)*.

-   - Alternatively, ArcGIs Pro users can use this batch file *[env_setup.bat](env_setup.bat)* at root directory to automatically install all the required deep learning libraries for the sample cases in this repository into ArcGIS Pro.
+   - Alternatively, ArcGIS Pro users can use this batch file *[env_setup.bat](env_setup.bat)* at root directory to automatically install all the required deep learning libraries for the sample cases in this repository.
-   Note: use it with caution, in default batch installation will take 5 GB disk space on C: drive.
+   Note: use it with caution, by default batch installation will take 5 GB disk space on C: drive.
 To execute the batch file, right click the batch file and run as administrator.
 This batch file takes less than 5 minutes to run on the author's test machine.

    - For ArcGIS Enterprise customers, the deep learning libraries need to be installed to the directory